pradipstha/osmmap/README.md

 5. **DPI Choice**: 150 DPI is perfect for most uses
 6. **Cache Benefit**: Same city regenerates instantly

+## 📝 License
+This application uses OpenStreetMap data, which is © OpenStreetMap contributors and available under the Open Database License (ODbL).
 ---
 **Made using Streamlit**